 In most cases of companies being taken private, it is a matter of weeks and not days.
 Then, once private, a company's shares can no longer be traded publicly because the company is delisted from the public exchange on which its shares once traded.
 Until then, investors can continue to invest in a business that is going private.

-So, for example, once the Twitter deal is officially closed, Twitter shares will cease to trade on the NYSE and holders will receive $54.20 per share owned.
+So, for example, once the Twitter deal is officially closed and it opts to go private, Twitter shares will cease to trade on the NYSE and holders will receive $54.20 per share owned.